SiliconLabs/bluetooth_applications/bluetooth_people_counting_ak9753/README.md

 2. Initialize and load the NVM3 configurations

-3. Initialize AK9753 sensor with the configuration loaded from NVM3:
+3. Initialize the AK9753 sensor with the configuration loaded from NVM3:
     - Upper threshold: 100
     - Lower threshold: -200
     - IR Threshold: 800